Loose ear decompositions and their applications to right-angled Artin groups: Vertex bases in ear RAAGs and loose ear decompositions

 In the same way as there are many possible choices of vertex bases for a RAAG, there is no unique choice of a pearl chain for an ear RAAG.
 In particular, (loose) ear decomposition of RAAGs are not unique.
-It is also unclear whether there is an algorithm to determine a (loose) ear decomposition of a given RAAG.
-In the proof of Theorem~\ref{thm:looseears}, we used the underlying graph of a given RAAG, but to our knowledge, there is no algorithm to determine it.
-Theorem~2.6 in~\cite{kob21} states that the group cohomology ring of a RAAG characterises its underlying graph.
-We are not aware of an algorithm to determine the cohomology of RAAGs, either.
-Since all our subsequent results make use of (loose) ear decompositions, it is also unclear whether they allow an algorithmic implementation.
+However, it is unlikely that there are algorithms using loose ear decompositions that determine for a RAAG whether its underlying graph possesses any graph theoretic property of interest.
+Namely, unless the RAAG is given as an iterated amalgamated product of the desired form, one needs to determine its underlying graph in order to find a loose ear decomposition of the RAAG.